What type of PT degree is offered at GW?

 Yes, you will be able to indicate on both the PTCAS and GW Supplemental any courses that are “in-progress” or “planned.”
 If you are selected for admission, the offer will be contingent upon completion of any outstanding prerequisites and final transcripts (including degree conferment).

-If schools have differente deadlines, how will I know when to apply through PTCAS?
+If schools have different deadlines, how will I know when to apply through PTCAS?

 Each school you apply to may have a different deadline.
-You should review the PTCAS website to determine the deadline for application for each school to which you will apply.
-The GW soft deadline is December 15.
-This means the Admissions Committee will begin to review all completed applications on December 15.
-However, as stated above, we will continue to accept applications through January 15.
+You should review the PTCAS website to determine the deadlines for each school to which you will apply.
+The GW deadline is December 1.
 Please note: it may take three to four weeks for the program to receive your application once PTCAS has received all of your documentation.
 Therefore, we strongly encourage you to submit all your documentation as early as possible.

 What are the fees for the PTCAS and the GW Supplemental Applications?

 The fee for PTCAS depends on the number of schools you apply to as well as your application submission date.
 Please see the PTCAS website for information specific to the PTCAS fee schedule.
 The fee for the GW Supplemental Application is $60.
-You can submit your supplemental application fee online by credit card or by check or money order directly to the Health Sciences Admissions Office.
+You can submit your supplemental application fee online by credit card or e-check.

 If I am accepted into the GW DPT program, is a deposit required?